Blog Post

 - Build and enforce closed-loop processes.

 The guidelines also call out a series of recommendations for how to respond to complaints as well as how to document them.
-And while these processes and methods are being built, the guidelines strongly recommend that organizations aggregate and analyze the data for trends, vulnerabilities in the organization.
-This allows you to develop actions to address these serious risks.
+And while these processes and methods are being built, the guidelines strongly recommend that organizations aggregate and analyze the data for trends and vulnerabilities in the organization.
+This allows institutions to develop evidence-based actions to address these serious risks.

-For the full guideline as well as case studies, podcasts, coverage information and FAQs, please visit the CRICO web site’s EPL home page.
+For more EPL resources, such as case studies, podcasts, coverage information and FAQs, please visit our EPL Home page